citysciencelab/cut-storytelling-tool/doc/config.json.md

 [inherits]: # (Portalconfig.menu.tool)

 Allows selecting a set of vector features by letting the user draw a box on the map.
 Features in that box will be displayed with GFI information and it's possible to zoom to a feature.
+This tool requires WFS(❗) layers.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|